tetloose/tetloose-fractal/src/patterns/02-partials/figure/figure.readme.md

 ### animation

 This is the animation effect for the image load, it's default is **skeleton**, you can see the styles here `src/styles/utils/animate.scss`.
-Animations are automatically named `u-animate-` so you only need to supply the last part of the argument.
+Animations are automatically named `u-load-` so you only need to supply the last part of the argument.

 ### styles